A Snapshot of Sarcoma

 Examples of NCI Activities Relevant to Sarcoma

-- The NCI-supported phase II clinical trial Cabozantinib for Adults With Advanced Soft Tissue Sarcoma is assessing the effectiveness of cabozantinib as a treatment for patients with soft tissue sarcoma that did not respond to prior treatment.
+- The phase II clinical trial Cabozantinib for Adults With Advanced Soft Tissue Sarcoma is assessing the effectiveness of cabozantinib as a treatment for patients with soft tissue sarcoma that did not respond to prior treatment.

 Selected Advances in Sarcoma Research